kragen/dernocua/text/bitcoin-puzzling.md

 <https://news.ycombinator.com/item?id=27337189>, and
 <https://news.ycombinator.com/item?id=27448744>.

-Let me try to displace some of the content-free flaming with real information.

 I’m not in El Salvador, but I do have some experience with how Bitcoin gets used in practice in low- and middle-income countries, despite the transaction fees sometimes being high.
 I *don’t* have experience with